rettgerst/parousia/rules.md

 ## Characters (and character sheets)
 The _character sheet_ is a sheet that contains all of the relevant information about your character, as well as marked areas to place cards.
 It is technically optional but it helps a lot.

 Character sheets will contain a number of hexagons in different places with numbers inside of them.
 The outline of a D20 forms a hexagon when viewed face-on, so the hexagons on the character sheets indicate that you should place a D20 there should you wish to track stats and pickups with D20s.
-You can count these using other means, like pencil and paper or computer/phone software, but regardless, all counters max out at 20, except for red hearts which max out at the current value of the _red heart container_ counter, and the _activated item charge_, which will be noted on its card.
+You can count these using other means, like pencil and paper or computer/phone software, but regardless, all counters max out at 20, except for coints, red hearts which max out at the current value of the _red heart container_ counter, and the _activated item charge_, which will be noted on its card.
 The number inside the hexagon is the number the counter should start at, aka the "base stat".

 These are all of the counters:
  - Pickups: